PostHog/posthog.com/contents/blog/startup-data-stack.md

 ![Seed](../images/blog/startup-data-stack/seed.png)

-The goal of the stack at this stage is insights into how the product and specific features are doing.
+The goal of the stack at this stage is to give insights into how the product and specific features are doing.
 Teams want the ability to answer questions about the product and get basic KPI reporting.
-Although the team may not entirely trust the data coming in, it is good enough.
-It strikes the balance of giving engineers enough data to know what to prioritize while giving them plenty of time to build it.
+The data coming in just needs to be good enough, it doesn't need to be 100% perfect.
+This strikes the balance of giving engineers enough data to know what to prioritize while giving them plenty of time to build it.

-## The series A data stack
+## The Series A data stack

 Series A is where data begins to get serious, and by serious, I mean the startup makes someone responsible for owning the data stack.
 This person is often a head of data, data engineer, or backend engineer focused on data.
-They come in and implements the "modern data stack."
-This contains four tools:
+They will implement the "modern data stack" at this point, which contains four tools:

 1. A data warehouse stores all the data and act as a single source of truth.
 Options include Snowflake, BigQuery, and RedShift.
 2. An ETL pipeline to extract data from different sources, transform it, and load it into the warehouse.
 Options include Fivetran, Integrate.io, and Airbyte.